michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0025.md

 - n: a variation that deviates from the standard or norm
 - n: an infinite series that has no limit
 ### Family
+- divergence: divergences+
-divergence: divergences+;diverge: diverged, divergency, divergent, diverges, diverging;divergency: divergencies;divergent: divergence, divergently;diverging: divergingly
+- diverge: diverged, divergency, divergent, diverges, diverging
+- divergency: divergencies
+- divergent: divergence, divergently
+- diverging: divergingly
 ### Examples
 - Yet the divergence of views between MPs and constituents is most striking for Labour.
 - The gene family results from TreeFam pipeline and the estimated divergence time between species were used as inputs.